DavidBraswell/field-equipment-tracker/README.md

 # Field Equipment Tracker

 A full stack internal tool for construction teams to track equipment across job sites.
-Users can view all assets and job sites, assign equipment to active sites, and return it when the job is done — with status updating in real time.
+Users can view all assets and job sites, assign equipment to active sites, and return it when the job is done.

 Built with PostgreSQL, Express, React, and Node.js (PERN stack).